 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Panamá experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Panamá experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 10.0 months, from March 19 to January 18, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around October 31, with an average total accumulation of 7.7 inches.

 The rainless period of the year lasts for 2.0 months, from January 18 to March 19.
-The least rain falls around February 26, with and average total accumulation of 0.2 inches.
+The least rain falls around February 26, with an average total accumulation of 0.2 inches.